blake-wilson/chriswellswood.github.io/README.md

 ### Post Ideas

 1. Sauntering vaguely downwards - Starting to program late
-1. GitHub pages with `index.html` in another directory.
+1. GitHub pages with `index.html` in another directory
     * https://gist.github.com/cobyism/4730490
+1. "Do it right, do it three times..."
+    * New post about making a static site in Elm
+1. Adding Google analytics to an Elm app